ianhorn/codeky-da-module2-project/README.md

 My primary questions:
  - How many requests does the bucket receive from the KyFromAbove Explorer?
- - How much data is consumed (in bytes)?
  - What are the most popular images?
  - Who is using the data?
 ___

 ### Procedures